ErythroCraft/ErythroSources/README.md

 ErythroCrafts assets

-The Master RCS of ErythroCraft
+The Master RCS of ErythroCraft is an mixed resource pack of minecraft servers.

-This pack requires:
+This will fix duplications and incompatibilities of the following plugins.

+Plugins supported:

-- Minecraft
+- Minecraft (customs by Hinterix)
-- Items Adder
+- Items Adder + Customs created by Hinterix
 - Slime Fun
 - Train Carts

-Creations:
+- QualityArmory
+- QualityVehicles
+- TransportPipes
+- Craftory
+- MythicMobs

+Custom creations:
 - cars, planes, vehicles, chairs, tables ...
-- blocks, items
+- custom items and blocks
 - structures
-- trees, plants ...
+- trees and plants
+- custom recipes
 and much more

 Include:
 - GUI Customization
 - Some Textures